 If a child has a diagnosis of SPD, then one or likely more of these sensory systems are not functioning optimally.
 As noted above, someone with SPD will have "out of the ordinary" responses to sensory stimuli that most would process as normal.

 The symptoms of sensory processing disorder can generally be classified as sensory seeking or sensory avoidance.
 In addition, some children with SPD have trouble registering input, making them appear aloof or disengaged.
 We will review each of these categories individually.
 You can use this symptom list as a guide to determine if your child may have sensory processing difficulties.
 Please be aware that this is by no means a way to diagnose any kind of disorder.
 This must be done by a trained professional, such as an occupational therapist.

 Children with sensory seeking symptoms have sensory systems that crave input.
 In order for them to feel internally settled, they engage in actions that will provide a great deal of input to their systems.

 Children with sensory avoiding tendencies are oversensitive to certain sensory stimuli within their environment.
-This stimuli becomes overwhelming and so they will find ways to avoid it.
+These stimuli become overwhelming and so they will find ways to avoid it.